Why I’ll Never Understand Our Culture’s Obsession With Cars

 I prefer a cozy room to a snappy car

-Yet, even after experiencing the magic of the flying Jaguar, I still don’t think I’ll ever understand the obsession with cars.
+Yet, even after falling under the flying Jaguar’s spell, I still don’t think I’ll ever understand our culture’s obsession with cars.
 I prefer a cozy room to a snappy car any day.
 Though I know what you must be thinking: Some people value both stylish cars and welcoming spaces.
 That’s true.
 And I don’t judge.

 But cars are awkward to get in and out of; tedious to park; a drain on my finances; and complicit in the nervous breakdowns I have in the drop-off loop at my kids’ school.
-Besides, art on wheels is meaningless when you’re driving it because you can’t see it.
-Though others can.
+Besides, driving a piece of art on wheels is meaningless if I can’t see it.
+Though other drivers can.

-But a room filled with floor-to-ceiling bookcases, even the faux wood kind from IKEA; low-light lamps; a mishmash of art and family photos arranged just so; stacks of magazines and books on end tables gleamed from thrift stores; windows for daydreaming; and a quiet place to sit and ruminate while sipping coffee?
+But a room filled with floor-to-ceiling bookcases, even the faux wood kind from Ikea; low-light lamps; a mishmash of art and family photos arranged just so; stacks of magazines and books strewn across been-around-the-block-a-few-times wooden end tables gleamed from thrift stores; windows for daydreaming; and a quiet place to sit and ruminate while sipping coffee?

 I’ll sign on the dotted line, even if there’s no walnut dashboard with a fly-mode button. —Laura